amanjain-786/college_ai_project/README.md

 - GitHub repo: [DariusAf/MesoNet](https://github.com/DariusAf/MesoNet)

 Deepfake research rapidly evolves, and we suggest keeping up with the latest research using tools like [Google Scholar](https://scholar.google.com/scholar)

-(This exploration was developed in partnership with [Mikhail Lenko](https://github.com/MikhailLenko).)